They Are What They Eat….

 Try to avoid rubbish foods like pre-prepared sandwiches and salads, fruit yogurts, sweets, crisps and sugary drinks.
 Remember, if you give them junk or money to take to school, they will always choose junk.
 If they have no choice, they’ll eat what they’re given and eventually their palate will start to change for the better.

-If you are still concerned or want to make sure your kids are getting enough of what they need to avoid colds etc during the winter months, we have a ‘Back To School’ prescription for children.
+If you are still concerned or want to make sure your kids are getting enough of what they need to avoid colds etc during the winter months, I have what I call my ‘Back To School’ prescription for children.

-We recommend Nutrigold's Child’s Play capsules or Biocare's Kids Complete Complex Powder multi-vitamin and mineral daily to ensure nutrients.
+I recommend Child’s Play capsules or Kids Complete Complex Powder multi-vitamin and mineral daily to ensure nutrients.
 The small capsules can be swallowed or split and the powders then stirred into cool food such as yogurt, porridge, apple juice or smoothies.
 These supplements have been specially formulated along naturopathic guidelines to suit children’s needs and the number of capsules depends on age and size. .

-Nutri's Eskimo Kids essential fatty acids is also recommended to feed the brain and for bone development.
+Eskimo Kids essential fatty acids is also recommended to feed the brain and for bone development.
 This contains all the main fatty acids including 3, 6 and 9.
 It has a tutti frutti natural flavour with no sugar and is guaranteed free from dioxins and PCBs, unlike many other children’s fatty acid supplements.
-If they prefer a capsule, we also recommend Nutrigold's Omega Smart.
+If they prefer a capsule, I also recommend Omega Smart.

-Finally, a short course of Nutrigold's Pro-otic or Trenev's Lifestart probiotic will solve any tummy troubles and boost their immune systems ready for winter.
+Finally, a short course of Pro-otic should solve any tummy troubles and boost their immune systems ready for winter.
 The bowel flora and bacteria in our guts are a crucial but often little understood part of our immune system.
 Getting these levels right is really important for good immunity and development.
-Use this especially when children have upset tummys, keep getting infections, don’t pass bowel movements at least once a day or with any course of antibiotics.
+Use this especially when children have upset tummies, keep getting infections, don’t pass bowel movements at least once a day or with any course of antibiotics.
 You might also consider this Elderberry Complex, which is excellent if they keep picking stuff up.

 General Healthy Guidelines